Cheapest car insurance in Pennsylvania for a bad driving record

 Cheapest car insurance in Pennsylvania with a reckless driving conviction

-Travelers offers the cheapest rates for drivers with reckless driving convictions at $1,347.
+Travelers has the cheapest rates for drivers with reckless driving convictions at $1,347 a year.

 If you engage in hazardous driving behaviors that endanger others, you may be charged with reckless driving.
 A reckless driving conviction will increase your car insurance rates.